athulyasimon/project_portfolio/_projects/camera_pic.md

 The goal of this project was to interface the OV7670 camera with the PIC32MX795F512L microcontroller.

 ##Microcontroller
 The PIC32 was previously used in our Mechatronics classes and was sufficient for this project.
 The PIC32 is housed by a [NU32 development board](http://hades.mech.northwestern.edu/index.php/NU32:_Introduction_to_the_PIC32).
 This board also has a serial-to-USB converter which is useful for transmitting data from the camera to my computer.
 The camera communicates using SCCB (Serial Camera Control Bus).
 SCCB protocol is similar to I2C protocol and therefore I2C communication is used between the microcontroller and the camera.
-An I2C library was provided by Nick Marchuk for use in out Mechatronics class.
+An I2C library was provided by Nick Marchuk for use in our Mechatronics class.
 The library as well as other downloads helpful for setting up the microcontroller with a computer can be found [here](http://hades.mech.northwestern.edu/index.php/NU32_Software) in the Full Book Source Code download.

 ##Camera
 The OV7670 with FIFO is a cheap CMOS camera.
 It requires a 3V power supply and is capable of taking 640x480 resolution pictures at up to 30 frames per second.